IBM/z_ansible_collections_doc/source/faqs/faqs.rst

    IOError: [Errno 21] Is a directory: u'/tmp/xxx'

-It is likely that the ``/tmp`` directory of the managed node is full and is not able to store any more data.
+It is likely that the ``/tmp`` directory of the managed node is full and cannot store any more data.
 Clear the ``/tmp`` directory and re-run the playbook.

-Why do I see this warning during the playbook execution ?
+Why do I get this warning during the playbook execution ?
 ---------------------------------------------------------

 .. code-block:: sh